massgov/openmass/docroot/modules/custom/mass_redirect_normalizer/README.md

   - CSV export with `--csv-path`:
     - Writes a parseable report with full `before`/`after` values.
     - Example: `ddev drush mnrl --simulate --limit=20000 --csv-path=./redirect-normalizer-report.csv`
-  - Simulate vs execution output:
+  - Simulate vs enqueue output:
     - `--simulate` rows show `would_update`.
-    - Execution rows show `updated`.
-    - `before` / `after` columns show what will change or changed.
+    - Execute mode enqueues eligible entities and does not save inline.

 ---

 ## Periodic / bulk cleanup

-Use the Drush command above for one-off or scheduled bulk runs.
+Use the Drush command to enqueue work, then drain the queue with `queue:run` for one-off or scheduled bulk runs.

 ---